marek629/SIR/README.txt

-SIR (Simple Image Resizer) is a tool created for parallel resizing and converting images with metadata support.
+SIR (Simple Image Resizer) is a tool created for batch parallel resizing, rotate and converting images with metadata support.

-This is free software distributed under GNU GPL 3 license.
+This is free software distributed under GNU GPL v2 license.
 Read LICENSE file for details.

 Read/write supported image formats: